jcreinhold/intensity-normalization/tutorials/5min_tutorial.md

 4) `kde-normalize` - Kernel Density Estimate WM peak normalization
 5) `nyul-normalize` - Nyul & Udupa Piecewise linear affine normalization based on learned histogram features
 6) `gmm-normalize` - use a GMM to normalize the WM mean over the brain mask, like FCM (do not recommend using this method!)
+7) `lsq-normalize` - minimize the least-squares distance between the means of CSF, GM, and WM in a set of images

 Note that these all have approximately the same interface with the `-i`, `-m` and `-o` options, but each individual method *may* need some additional input.
 To determine if this is the case you can either view the